jnorthrup/deeptraffic/README.md

 [ref - example](https://github.com/jnorthrup/deeptraffic/blob/master/net%20(18).js#L2)

 brain surgery in deeptraffic
-====
-one of the tricks which may or may not lend to growing the net ad-hoc more easily is to reduce the dimensions of control to 2 layers instead of 5 - and it seems to encourage the all-important braking in a traffic jam which has eluded nearly every other agonizing brute force attempt i've made to date.
+===

 if and when you think it's likely you need to increase the dimensionality capacity of the hidden layers, the bridge+bias functions can help you wire in a new extension layer to the prior of the same size, allowing for a replication of the filters and/or bias away from the regression hot-spot.  it is assumed you have a refactoring editor like intellij or webstorm to lift out variables and splice the function pairs.

 [example - brain surgery in deeptraffic](https://github.com/jnorthrup/deeptraffic/blob/master/net%20(18).js#L6993)